-One Billion Users, But Controversies Mount Up For Tiktok
+One billion users, but controversies mount up for TikTok

 Nearly a third of TikTok users are between 10 and 19 years old, according to the Wallaroo agency.

-But that success has brought accusations that the platform encourages the spread of misinformation and illegal, violent content, particularly among young people.
+But that success has brought accusations that the platform encourages the spread of misinformation and illegal, violent, or pornographic content, particularly among young people.

 TikTok was among the many platforms targeted by a landmark law passed in Australia in November banning under-16s from accessing social media.